cloudmesh/cloudmesh-inventory/README.md

 ## Introduction

 Often we need a convenient way to manage inventories for Computers and Services.
-One whay to do this is in databases or flat files, or dedicated services.
+One way to do this is in databases or flat files, or dedicated services.
 Cloudmesh Inventory is designed to be at this time super simple and provides a list of computer entries that are used to document if a service is running on it.
 It uses a very small set of metadata to keep it extremely simple.
 All attribute values are strings.
 An example is

     g001:
       cluster: gregor